jsobreir/42-CommonCore-Rank1/README.md

 # 42 Porto - Rank 00/01
 The start of my journey at 42 Porto.

+The Ranks 00 and 01 consist of creating functions to use throughout the Common Core.
+There is also a project to create and configure a VM.

 ## Rank 00 and Rank 01 Projects
 | Project | Completed Date | Grade |
 | --------------- | --------------- | --------------- |